harvard-edtech/caccl/README.md

 Remember to make sure to properly define the installationCredentials in `/config/installationCredentials.js` and the developerCredentials in `/config/developerCredentials.js` on the production machine.

+_FAQ: Which port will my app listen to?_

+> By default, we use port 443.
+>
+> To choose a specific port, either set the "PORT" environment variable or add a `port` configuration option when calling `initCACCL` (see [Configuring CACCL](#configuring-caccl-1))

+_FAQ: What do I upload to my production server?_

+> Copy your _entire project_ to your production server.
+>
+> Remember to add both the installationCredentials and developerCredentials (see [Adding Your App to Canvas](#adding-your-app-to-canvas-1)).

 #### Editing your app

 To add routes to your Express server, edit `routes.js`.